 Online version of WhatWeb and Wappalyzer tools to fingerprint a website detecting applications, web servers and other technologies.
 The tools examine the web server HTTP Headers and the HTML source of a web page to determine technologies in use.

 Security vulnerabilities in well known web applications and technologies are a common attack vector.
 Keeping your web applications and client side scripts up to date can reduce your risk of being hacked significantly.

-Find vulnerable servers and applications from detected version
+- Find vulnerable servers and applications from detected version

-Trusted Open Source Tools
+- Trusted Open Source Tools

 Non-Intrusive or Passive ScanThe nature of the testing performed by WhatWeb is non-intrusive.
 Depending on your definition it could be called semi-passive as you are still sending packets to the target, however those packets would not be detected as anything other than a regular web page request.
 The command line arguments used with the online Whatweb scan perform a passive analysis.
 For a full overview of the tool and the available options take a look at the project page.

 Active ScanningIt is possible to perform more aggressive testing with WhatWeb.
 Using different command line options it is possible to have the tool attempt to guess file locations.
 This can help in identification of web applications and scripts as the location of certain files can confirm or provide further indicators to the technology in use.
 The fact you are sending guesses at the target looking for certain files, means you are now creating noise on the web server as

 404 not found errors are being generated.
 This is what moves the testing from passive to more active scanning.